ryanlattanzi/twitter_scraper/README.md

 ## Future Work:

 I obviously need to work on mode 3, and will do so soon.
-Also what I would like to do is to create an option to write the data to CSV.
-This will be trivial given that the data is already in a pandas dataframe.

 Perhaps I will also implement some machine learning models.
 So, I will begin to think of some questions/problems that this data can answer/solve.